vmware-tanzu-learning/cf4devs/site/content/application-basics/environment-variables.md

 ## Preparation

-The golang application used in this section will display some basic information about the app itself, including its environment variables.
+The Golang application used in this section will display some basic information about the app itself, including its environment variables.

 First, let's deploy the `training-app` using the supplied manifest.
 Go to the `training-app` directory, then deploy the app: